-- Join your school's LSAT or get involved with the DC LSAT Collective. - Attend your ward education council meetings. - Become familiar with the DCPS budget process, timeline, and model. - Request meetings with Councilmembers or their staff. - Testify about budget needs at DCPS and DC Council meetings. - Organize walkarounds at the John A. Wilson Building to drop in on Councilmembers or their staff. - Flag concerns at relevant DC State Board of Education hearings.
+• Join your school's LSAT or get involved with the DC LSAT Collective. • Attend your ward education council meetings. • Become familiar with the DCPS budget process, timeline, and mode • Request meetings with Councilmembers or their staff. • Testify about budget needs at DCPS and DC Council hearings.
+Organize walkarounds at the John A. Wilson Building to drop in on 1.1.1.1 Councilmembers or their staff.